Bookmark saved

 The demon patrol passed beneath the ridge at the third bell.

 Ren counted seven.
-Three were feral — hunched, boneglass-laced things that moved on all fours with the jerky efficiency of creatures rebuilt from the ground up, their original human forms twisted into configurations that served the gestation's purposes rather than the bodies' memories.
+Three were feral: hunched, boneglass-laced things that moved on all fours with the jerky efficiency of creatures rebuilt from the ground up, their original human forms twisted into configurations that served the gestation's purposes rather than the bodies' memories.
 Two were walkers, bipedal, their proportions close enough to human that a silhouette might fool a sentry at distance.
-The remaining two were something new — taller, armored in crystalline plating that caught the moonlight with the mineral sheen that corrupted boneglass produced, their movement deliberate and coordinated in a way that suggested the boneglass network was still feeding them tactical information despite the cathedral heart's destruction three weeks ago.
+The remaining two were something new.
+Taller, armored in crystalline plating that caught the moonlight with the mineral sheen that corrupted boneglass produced, their movement deliberate and coordinated in a way that suggested the boneglass network was still feeding them tactical information despite the cathedral heart's destruction three weeks ago.

 Seven.
 The patrol moved southeast along the ravine that connected the demon nesting ground to the river crossing, the route worn into a visible path by weeks of repetition.
 Demons were creatures of habit when the hearts weren't directing them.
-Without the boneglass network's coordination, they defaulted to territorial patterns — instinctual loops, routes repeating because the routes were the only structure the fragmented creatures could maintain.
+Without the boneglass network's coordination, they defaulted to territorial patterns, instinctual loops, routes repeating because the routes were the only structure the fragmented creatures could maintain.

 He raised his hand.
 Two fingers flat, palm down, the slow rotation that meant hold and wait.
 His scouts had learned the guild's hand language in the weeks since Ren had taken command of the company.
 Twelve scouts, trained the way Tik had trained him: repeat the signal until the body answers faster than the mind, until the hand reads the command and the legs respond before conscious thought catches up.
 The scouts held.
-Twelve bodies pressed flat against the ridge's shale, their scent masked by the paste Ren mixed from Ludo's journal — the sulfur-and-clay compound that scrambled the olfactory processing the gestated creatures relied on when the boneglass network wasn't providing tactical feeds.
+Twelve bodies pressed flat against the ridge's shale, their scent masked by the paste Ren mixed from Ludo's journal, a sulfur-and-clay compound that scrambled the olfactory processing the gestated creatures relied on when the boneglass network wasn't providing tactical feeds.

 The paste smelled like rotten eggs and old copper.
-The scouts had complained about it for exactly one mission — the first one, when the unmasked branded team operating on the adjacent sector had been detected and three of their number had died.
+The scouts had complained about it for exactly one mission, the first one, when the unmasked branded team operating on the adjacent sector had been detected and three of their number had died.
 After that, nobody complained about the smell.

 The patrol's lead elements reached the marker stone.
-Ren had placed it four nights ago — a pale rock positioned at the ravine's narrowest point, where the walls closed to six feet and the footing shifted from packed earth to loose gravel.
+Ren had placed it four nights ago, a pale rock positioned at the ravine's narrowest point, where the walls closed to six feet and the footing shifted from packed earth to loose gravel.
 The narrowing forced the patrol into single file.
 The gravel announced their position to anyone listening.
 The marker told Ren's team exactly where the killing ground began.

 He dropped his hand.

 The operation unfolded in the sequence he'd drilled.
 First: smoke.
-Two scouts on the ravine's far side deployed the compounds — dense grey smoke that Ren had adapted from Ludo's flash-and-blind recipe, the original formula designed for escape now repurposed for containment.
+Two scouts on the ravine's far side deployed the compounds, dense grey smoke that Ren had adapted from Ludo's flash-and-blind recipe, the original formula designed for escape now repurposed for containment.
 The smoke filled the ravine from both sides, funneling upward through the narrow walls, reducing visibility to arm's length in three seconds.
 The chemical fog carried a bitter, acrid tang that sat on the tongue like burnt metal.

 Second: noise.
-A third scout triggered the rattle-line — dried boneglass shards strung on wire, the sound mimicking the subsonic vibration that gestated creatures associated with approaching hearts.
+A third scout triggered the rattle-line, dried boneglass shards strung on wire, the sound mimicking the subsonic vibration that gestated creatures associated with approaching hearts.
 The demons' heads turned toward the sound.
 Instinct.
 The boneglass in their tissue responded to the frequency the way iron responded to a lodestone, biological imperative overriding whatever tactical assessment the more intelligent specimens might have produced.

 Third: the killing.

 The ferals died fast.
 Three scouts on three ferals, the long knives finding the boneglass nodes at the base of the skull where the gestation's nervous system concentrated.
-The kill spots were well-studied now — post-mortem examinations had mapped them, and Ren's scouts had practiced on dead specimens until the strikes were mechanical.
+The kill spots were well-studied now, post-mortem examinations had mapped them, and Ren's scouts had practiced on dead specimens until the strikes were mechanical.
 The walkers took longer.
-The plated ones took the longest — two scouts per target, one pinning the limbs with weighted nets while the other worked the blade through the gaps in the crystalline armor.
+The plated ones took the longest: two scouts per target, one pinning the limbs with weighted nets while the other worked the blade through the gaps in the crystalline armor.

 Forty seconds.
 Seven demons.
 Zero casualties.